KogarashiNetwork/Kogarashi/README.md

 Zero Network is a completely anonymous blockchain.
 This allows us the confidential transactions and private smart contracts.
 These features are realized without relying on `trusted party`, `sidechian technologies` and `TEE`, `optimistic assumption`.

 ## Directory Structure
-- core
-The cryptography libraries.
 - node
 The anonymous blockchain implementation.
+- pallets
+The `pallet` implementations which are used in blockchain.
+- snarks
+The optimized `plonk` research and development.

 ## Test
 ```